-Despite this, there are still a litany of incredibly common lawyer SEO mistakes I see law firms make in their search engine optimization endeavors.
+Despite this, there are still a litany of common lawyer SEO mistakes I see firms make in their online marketing endeavors.

-Often these are just relics of time gone past, such as spam backlinks from 2011.
-But if you’re not doing as well on Google as you’d hope to be, they might still be having an impact on your law firm’s search rankings today in 2019.
+Often these are relics of time gone past, such as spam backlinks from 2011.
+But if you’re not doing as well on Google as you’d hope to be, they might still be having an impact on your search rankings today in 2019.

 Here’s a list of 7 common lawyer SEO mistakes I see, and how they’re damaging your firm’s online visibility: